spotinst/spotinst-ansible-module/README.md

 # spotinst-ansible-module
-An Ansible Module for creating or deleting Spotinst Elastigroups
+An Ansible Module for creating or deleting Spotinst Elastigroupsdasd

 ## Table of contents
 <!--ts-->